Can I claim a tax deduction if my property is damaged by fire, flooding, or natural disaster?

 How do I claim a casualty loss deduction?

 The IRS often reviews and may audit casualty loss deductions.
-Make sure that you gather and retain any documents that support your deduction.
+Make sure to gather and retain any documents that support your deduction.
 For example, be prepared to provide proof of the original costs of any items, how they were damaged, the fair market values at the time of the loss, and the costs of repairs or replacement.

 What other kinds of tax relief may I be eligible for in case of fire, flooding, or natural disaster?

 The IRS often provides tax relief provisions for taxpayers who are affected by major disasters.
 Generally, the tax relief allows certain taxpayers in affected areas to file their returns after the original due date without incurring late-filing penalties.
-Additionally, the IRS also usually allows taxpayers to pay the taxes due late, without incurring a late-payment penalty.
+Additionally, the IRS usually allows taxpayers to pay the taxes due late without incurring a late-payment penalty.
 The IRS publishes most disaster relief information on its website.

 Even if the IRS has not specifically authorized tax relief for your specific disaster, you may still be able to obtain an abatement of tax penalties.
 Many types of tax penalties can be abated by using the First Time Abate penalty relief.
 If you are not eligible for the First Time Abate penalty relief, you may qualify for a reasonable cause penalty abatement.
-A Rocket Legal Pro™ can assist you with determining which type of penalty abatement you might qualify for and making that request with the IRS.
+A Rocket Legal Pro™ can assist you in determining which type of penalty abatement you might qualify for and in making that request with the IRS.

 How does receiving a payment from my insurance carrier impact the tax relief I can claim?

-Below is a casualty loss deduction example for a $50,000 loss with $40,000 covered by insurance and a $50,000 AGI.
+Below is a casualty loss deduction example for a $50,000 loss with $40,000 covered by insurance and a $50,000 AGI:

 - $50,000 (total loss) − $40,000 (insurance proceeds) = $10,000